9icenero/LITA_Class_Documentation/README.md

 # LITA_Class-Documentation
 This where I documented my first project while learning Data Analysis with the Incubator Hub.

-## Project Title
+### Project Title
 International Brewies Yearly Sales Analysis

-## Project Overview
+### Project Overview
 This Data Analysis project is aim at generating the total sales performaces of different products in International Brewies Inc in diffect locations on a yearly basis.
-By analyzing the different parameters in the data received, we aim to seek the best performing product in different regions of the country and also the least performing product which will enable us to make insightfull decision when it comes to customer satisfaction.
+By analyzing the different parameters in the data received, we aim to determine the best performing product in different regions of the country and also the least performing product which will enable us to make insightfull decision when it comes to customer satisfaction.

+### Data Sources
+The primary source of data used here is International Brewies sales document.CSV.

-##Table Outline for the Portfolio
+## Table Outline for the Portfolio
-Tools Used
+- Tools Used
-Data Analysis
+- Data Analysis
-Data Visualization
+- Data Visualization

 ## Tools Used
 - Microsoft Excel [Download Here](https://www.Microsoft.com)